Staff Jobs

 • Dependability - Consistently takes responsibility for completing work on time and follows through on commitments; acts with integrity and trustworthiness.
 Available for work on a consistent and timely basis with infrequent unplanned absences.

-• Ability to lead an organization through change and transformation.
+• Ability to lead and train staff and/or students.

 PHYSICAL DEMANDS